10 Reasons Customers Choose Competitors’ Brands

 When consumers invest their money, they expect performance and reliability in return.

-Suppose you've got a product that can last through everything it's put through with minor wear and tear.
-In that case, you'll cultivate repeat customers who respect that quality.
+Suppose you’ve got a product that can withstand everything it’s put through, with only minor wear and tear.
+In that case, you’ll cultivate repeat customers who respect that quality.

 Example: Apple vs Budget Android Brands